astockwell/dh-careers-java/README.md

 First [Play](https://www.playframework.com/) Project: Careers Site with React.js

-Downloads the [jobs manifest](http://dignityhealth.org/careers/jobs/index.php?do=search&category=Information+Technology+%28IT%29&location=) for the Information Technology category, and displays it in a table powered by [React.js](http://facebook.github.io/react/index.html) and [Reactable](http://glittershark.github.io/reactable/).
+The Java app scrapes Dignity's [IT Careers](http://dignityhealth.org/careers/jobs/index.php?do=search&category=Information+Technology+%28IT%29&location=) pages, parses the HTML for the actual jobs details (which I'm calling the "jobs manifest"), then provides a javascript object with the resulting manifest, and builds a webpage with a filterable, sortable, paginated table for the user.
+Powered by [React.js](http://facebook.github.io/react/index.html) and [Reactable](http://glittershark.github.io/reactable/).

 ## To Run